ondercanitez/IBM-Introduction-to-HTML-CSS-JavaScript-Course/README.md

 # IBM-Introduction-to-HTML-CSS-JavaScript-Course
-Coursera IBM Introduction to HTML, CSS, &amp; JavaScript Course projects This project is a personal portfolio webpage developed as part of the Introduction to HTML, CSS, & JavaScript course.
-The goal was to apply the fundamental concepts learned in class by building a functional, visually appealing, and responsive webpage that showcases my skills, projects, and contact information.
+Coursera IBM Introduction to HTML, CSS, &amp; JavaScript Course projects This repository contains all the projects I completed throughout the Introduction to HTML, CSS & JavaScript course.
+During the course, I learned fundamental web development skills and applied them by building various projects.
+These helped me practice creating page structures with HTML, styling with CSS, and adding interactivity with JavaScript.

-The portfolio serves as both a practical exercise in front-end development and a foundation for future, more advanced projects.